Aonodensetsu/prev_gen/WIKI.md

 ## Palette:
 ### The colors you want to convert to an image

-The class that corresponds to this is Table, however it is used internally for brevity
-- the user writes Preview(palette) instead of Preview(Table(palette))
+- the user writes Preview(palette) instead of Preview(Palette(palette))

 <details><summary>Usage 1 - "It just works"</summary>

 (1d list) place colors in the order you want them to appear in the generated image
-the program will make a rectangle big enough to fit them all
+the program will figure out a rectangle big enough to fit them all
 </details>
 <details><summary>Usage 2 - "Do what I say"</summary>